gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 Gets the configuration settings for the Azure Information Protection scanner.

 ### [Get-AIPScannerRepository](Get-AIPScannerRepository.md)
-Deprecated: Gets a list of data repositories that the Azure Information Protection scanner is configured to scan.
+Gets repository data for an Azure Information Protection content scan job.

+Supported only by the AIP unified labeling client.
+Deprecated for the AIP classic client.

 ### [Get-AIPScannerStatus](Get-AIPScannerStatus.md)
 Gets the current status of the service for the Azure Information Protection scanner.